pkimes/benchmark-fdr/notes/1_methods.md

   - code from analysis [(GitHub link)](https://github.com/SiminaB/Fdr-regression)

 ## Relevant Methods
+- **Benjamini and Hochberg**
+  - Idea: Uses *p*-values.
+Assumes independence of tests (or assumes all hypotheses are exchangeable), but has been shown to be robust even with correlated tests.
+  - Good: Easy to use.
+More powerful than FWER-based methods
+  - Bad: Sub-optimal power (and can?t prioritize tests) when the individual tests differ in statistical properties such as sample size, true effect size, signal-to-noise ratio or prior probability of being false (see [Ignatiadis et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27240256))
 - **Greedy Independent Filtering** (compared in IHW paper)
+  - Idea: Filter all p-values using an independent covariate ($X$) such that $X_i < x$.
+Greedy if researcher tests all possible thresholds and picks one that maximizes number of discoveries.
+However, greedy approaches do not control for FDR at alpha level.
+  - Good: Controls FDR at alpha level IF researcher ONLY uses a pre-specified threshold
+  - Bad: Not automated, very subjective, can lead to *p*-hacking
   - [Bourgon R, Gentleman R and Huber W. (2010) "Independent filtering increases detection power for high-throughput experiments."
 Proceedings of the National Academy of Sciences.
 107:9546–9551.](http://www.pnas.org/content/107/21/9546.long)
   - implemented in `IHWpaper` [(GitHub link)](https://github.com/nignatiadis/IHWpaper/) [(Bioconductor link)](http://bioconductor.org/packages/release/data/experiment/html/IHWpaper.html)
 - **LSL-GBH, TST-GBH** (compared in IHW paper)
   - [Hu JX, Zhao H, and Zhou HH.
 (2010).
 "False discovery rate control with groups."
 Journal of the American Statistical Association, 105(491):1215-1227.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3175141/)
   - implemented in `IHWpaper` [(GitHub link)](https://github.com/nignatiadis/IHWpaper/) [(Bioconductor link)](http://bioconductor.org/packages/release/data/experiment/html/IHWpaper.html)
 - **SBH** (compared in IHW paper)
+  - Idea: Use a categorial (or binned continuous) covariate to stratify tests, apply BH within each strata, combine significant tests
+  - Good:
+  - Bad: Loss of FDR control for the null tests because different strata are treated equally
+    - To increase power, diff strata should be prioritized differently
   - [Sun L, Craiu RV, Paterson AD, and Bull SB.
 (2006).
 "Stratified false discovery control for large‐scale hypothesis testing with application to genome‐wide association studies."
 Genetic Epidemiology, 30(6):519-530.](https://www.ncbi.nlm.nih.gov/pubmed/16800000)
   - implemented in `IHWpaper` [(GitHub link)](https://github.com/nignatiadis/IHWpaper/) [(Bioconductor link)](http://bioconductor.org/packages/release/data/experiment/html/IHWpaper.html)
 - **Clfdr (Cai's local FDR)** (compared in IHW paper)